TheSilvered/nest/docs/c_api/c_api-file.md

 - `bin`: if the file is in binary mode
 - `read`: whether the file can be read
 - `write`: whether the file can be written
-- `seek`: whether the file can be seeked
+- `seek`: whether the file can be sought
 - `encoding`: the encoding of the opened file, ignored when `bin` is `true`
 - `func_set`: custom functions used to read the file